Getting Started with PHP: A Beginner's Guide

 - Run

-in Terminal. - Verify the installation with
+brew install phpin Terminal. - Verify the installation with

-php -v
+php -v.

 Linux